What Trump Misses About Energy Jobs In America

 People in those places also identify heavily as Democrats or Republicans, and there are stark splits on how to deal with the environment.
 On climate change, for example, a Pew poll from October found that 36 percent of Americans care "a great deal" about the issue of global climate change.

-But of that group, almost three-quarters (72 percent) were Democrats; just a quarter (24 percent) were Republicans.
+But of that group, almost three-quarters (72 percent) were Democrats; just under a quarter (24 percent) were Republicans.

 There may be a fundamental reshaping that's taking place economically and politically, and the reverberations will continue to be felt.